apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 * **`cordova platform remove android`**

-  Removes the `cordova-android` platform from the project and removes from the `package.json` file.
+  Removes the `cordova-android` platform from the project and removes it from the `package.json` file.

-  _Note: If the platform definiton existed in `config.xml` from a previous version of Cordova-CLI, it will also be removed from `config.xml`._
+  _Note: If the platform definiton existed in `config.xml` from a previous version of Cordova CLI, it will also be removed from `config.xml`._

 * **`cordova platform remove android --nosave`**